giantswarm/docs/src/content/app-platform/create-catalog/index.md

 user_questions:
   - How can I create an app catalog for my apps?
   - How can I serve an app catalog using GitHub Pages?
+  - How can I publish an app to my app catalog?
   - How can I create a catalog CR for my app catalog?
-  - How can I push an app to my app catalog?
+  - How can I create an app CR for an app in the catalog?
 ---

 # Creating an app catalog